Global cruises are still on hold because of Covid-19. In the Mediterranean, they're back

 If the Grandiosa's post-pandemic maiden voyage proves successful, the Magnifica will offer a seven-day cruise that extends to the Greek ports of Corfu, Katakolon and Piraeus.

-Costa cruise lines will follow suit with its own progressive reentry on September 6 with the Costa Deliziosa -- the last major cruise ship to carry significant numbers of passengers amid the shutdown -- leaving Trieste and heading to Greece for a weeklong journey.
+Costa cruise lines will follow suit with its own progressive reentry on September 6 with the Costa Deliziosa -- the last major cruise ship to carry significant numbers of passengers amid the shutdown -- leaving Trieste.

 On September 19, the Costa Diadema will embark from Genoa with stops in Italy and Malta.